CANAL

 Status

-Due to supply chain issues and labor shortages caused by the global pandemic, construction of the Canal Commons housing is temporarily on hold.
-Water and sewer infrastructure was installed on the site in 2020.
-In 2021 and 2022, Epicenter shifted to what else could be done in these times: using local labor and materials to restore the old town park as Pearl Baker Park.
+Due to supply chain issues and labor shortages caused by the global pandemic, construction of the Canal Commons housing was placed on hold from 2020-2023 after water and sewer infrastructure was installed on the site.
+Instead, Epicenter shifted to what else could be done in these times: using local labor and materials to restore the old town park as Pearl Baker Park.

 Stay tuned to this page for updates or follow @ruralandproud on Instagram.
 You can also sign up below to get more information and receive updates!